This article explores multiple methodologies for how to calculate a market size, including top-down and bottom-up approaches.

-- Identify market segments of interest
+- Identify your market

 At its core, a bottom-up approach to market size determination seeks to add up all market participants.
 There are three different techniques for executing a bottom-up analysis, and each of them must be considered in order to select the methodology best suited to assessing a specific market of interest.

-1. Roll-Up All Market Participant Sales (Effective for Small Markets or Slowly Changing Markets)
+1. Roll-Up All Market Participant Sales

 One way to perform a market size determination is to roll-up the total annual sales of all market participants.
+This is effective for small markets or slowly changing markets.

-For pure-play companies that specialize in amniotic stem cell storage, this would be a relatively easy calculation, because we could either contact company leaders to inquire about total revenue figures or we could seek out these numbers online.
-However, for companies that offer multiple stem cell storage services, only the sales they generate from amniotic stem cell storage services would be included.
+For pure-play companies that specialize in dental stem cell storage, this would be a relatively easy calculation, because we could either contact company leaders to inquire about total revenue figures, or we could seek out these numbers online.
+However, for companies that offer multiple stem cell storage services, only the sales that they generate from dental stem cell storage services would be included.

-I am using the market size for amniotic stem cell storage market as an example for this technique, because it is a relatively small market at this time.
-You cannot use this approach effectively if a market is too large or evolving too rapidly, because the market value will have already changed by the time that you aggregate the data.
+It should be noted that we are using the market size for dental stem cell storage as an example because it is a relatively small market.
+You cannot use this approach effectively if a market is too large or rapidly evolving because the market value will already have changed by the time that you aggregate the data.

-2. Weighted Analysis of Industry Leaders (Effective for Large or Rapidly-Evolving Markets)
+2. Weighted Analysis of Industry Leaders

+This method is effective for large or rapidly-evolving markets.
 Unfortunately, in large or rapidly-evolving markets with many small participants, it is often not possible to roll-up all competitor sales.

 In these cases, the single best alternative is to estimate market size by determining sales of the largest players and then estimating the aggregate share of all other, smaller players.